infojunkie/musicxml-midi/README.md

 - `git clone git@github.com:infojunkie/mma.git` and set env var `MMA_HOME=/path/to/mma`
 - `npm install && npm run grooves`
 - `npm run build:mma song.musicxml && npm run build:midi song.mma`

+## Theory of operation

+This converter aims to create a valid MMA accompaniment script out of a MusicXML lead sheet.
+To accomplish this, it expects to find the following information in the sheet:

+- Chord information, expressed as valid [`harmony` elements](https://w3c.github.io/musicxml/musicxml-reference/elements/harmony/).
+MMA recognizes a large number of chords, but MusicXML's harmony representation is more general and can lead to invalid chord names.
+Refer to [chords.musicxml](test/data/chords.musicxml) for a reference on how to express all MMA-supported chords.

+- Optional playback style information, expressed as [`sound/play/other-play` elements](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/other-play/) with attribute `@type = 'groove'`.
+The content of this element represents the "groove" that is passed to MMA to generate an accompaniment.
+In case no such playback style information is found, the chords are played back as per the lead sheet without further accompaniment.
+Note that several styles can be specified in a single sheet, since the `sound` element is associated with `measure` or `measure/direction` elements.